Great Mission Housing Venezuela: History

 In 2014, the squatters of the Centro Financiero Confinanzas were resettled under the program in Cúa, to the south of Caracas.
 According to the Venezuelan Chamber of Construction, a total of 545,612 homes were built during the 12 years of Chávez's administration, between 1999 and 2010: 284,852 by the public sector and 260,760 by the private sector.
 According to the Venezuelan government figures, a million Venezuelans were rehoused under the GMVV by March 2016.
+Similar figures have been disputed by Venezuelan fact checkers.
 In 2015, a woman hit President Nicolás Maduro on the head with a mango that had a message attached asking Maduro to help her find housing.
 The woman was granted a flat under the scheme afterwards.

-By 2016, opposition deputy Julio Borges had received complaints of the eviction of residents that were opposed to the government.
+By 2016, opposition deputy Julio Borges said he had received complaints of the eviction of residents that were opposed to the government.
 The same year he proposed a bill that would give residents their properties title deeds with no extra costs and allow them to sell their homes once they received their deeds.
 The bill passed its first reading in the National Assembly made up of an opposition majority.
+Some residents were concerned that the opposition's bill would cause an increase in their housing debt.
 On 2 September 2016, residents of the Villa Rosa neighborhood in Porlamar, Margarita Island, Nueva Esparta state, received Maduro with jeers and a cacerolazo, banging pots and pans, while he was inaugurating houses of the Great Mission Housing.
 At least 30 persons were detained by the Bolivarian Intelligence Service (SEBIN) after the cacerolazo in Villa Rosa.

+Between 2011 and 2017 the Venezuelan government built 1.3 million new homes as part the GMVV programme.

 In 2017, government officials went apartment by apartment in Great Mission Housing buildings to pressure residents to vote in the 2017 Constituent Assembly election, registering them, ordering to vote and telling them that they would be taken to the polling centers.

+The Venezuelan government promised to deliver a total of five million houses.
+In 2018, Efecto Cocuyo's fact checker described the goal as unrealistic as it would require the Venezuelan government to build two houses per minute.

+In July 2023, Nicolás Maduro announced that the program had delivered 4.6 million houses.